learn-academy-2020-charlie/week-1-assessment-selamhabteab/interview-questions.md

 5. In regards to functions, what is an argument?

-  Your answer: An argument is a statement that is being tested out.
+  Your answer: An argument is a statement that is being tested inside of the function.
+  "Outside information that the function needs in order toproperly." - Rachael

   Researched answer: "An argument of a function is a value that must be provided to obtain the function's result."